NicolasBernaerts/tasmota/teleinfo/README.md

 If you run this firmware on an ESP having a LittleFS partition, it will generate 3 types of energy logs :
   * **teleinfo-day-nn.csv** : average values daily file with a record every ~5 mn (**00** is today's log, **01** yesterday's log, ...)
   * **teleinfo-week-nn.csv** : average values weekly file with a record every ~30 mn (**00** is current week's log, **01** is previous week's log, ...)
-  * **teleinfo-year-yyyy.csv** : kWh total yearly file with a line per day and detail of hourly total for each day.
+  * **teleinfo-year-yyyy.csv** : Consumption kWh total yearly file with a line per day and detail of hourly total for each day.
+  * **production-year-yyyy.csv** : Production kWh total yearly file with a line per day and detail of hourly total for each day.

 Every CSV file includes a header.